weaviate/weaviate-io/developers/weaviate/current/tutorials/how-to-create-a-schema.md

 # Prerequisites

 **1. Connect to a Weaviate instance running with the text2vec-contextionary module.**\\
 If you haven't set up a Weaviate instance yet, check the [Installation guide](../getting-started/installation.html).
-Make sure you use the [text2vec-contextionary](../getting-started/installation.html#weaviate-with-the-text2vec-contextionary-model) as vectorization module.
+Make sure you use the the `text2vec-contextionary` as vectorization module.
 In this guide we assume your instance is running at `http://localhost:8080`.

 # Creating your first schema (with the Python client)